 - Database-level privileges

 - Table-level privileges

-- Column-level privileges

 - Routine-level privileges

+- Language-level privileges

+- Type-level privileges

+- Sequence-level privileges

+- Fragment-level privileges

 This section briefly describes database- and table-level privileges.
 For more information about database privileges, see the IBM Informix Database Design and Implementation Guide.
 For a list of privileges and a description of the GRANT and REVOKE statements, see the IBM Informix Guide to SQL: Syntax.